TRANSFORM

 Arabica coffee grows wild in south-west Ethiopia.
 As an understorey shrub it evolves in this high-altitude forest ecosystem, where it is confronted by deep shade and competition from mid-storey trees, climbing lianas and shrubs.
 The coffee self-seeds as well as being dispersed by birds, olive baboons and the African civet cat.
-Yields are extremely limited.
+Yields are extremely small and precious.

 Forest Friendly Honey